craigwalton-dsit/inspect-soocon25/README.md

 ## 0. Prerequisites

+I'm assuming that you:
-I'm assuming you have a basic understanding of Python and the command line and that you have a laptop with Python 3.10 or higher installed.
+* have a basic understanding of Python and the command line
+* have a laptop with Python 3.10 or higher installed
+* have internet access and are able to downlaod ~2 GiB of data

 If you don't, no worries, I hope you can still get some value from this workshop by getting a feel for the Inspect evaluation framework.
 Likewise, if you get stuck on one